K4leri/tg-shield/README.md

 # tg-shield

-tg shield for any possible spam
+tg shield for any possible spam in tg group (chat)